Alluxio/alluxio/docs/en/api/POSIX-API.md

 # By default, a master RPC will be issued to Alluxio Master to update the file access time whenever a user accesses it.
 # If disabled, the client doesn't update file access time which may improve the file access performance
 alluxio.user.update.file.accesstime.disabled=true
-# Most training workloads deploys Alluxio cluster and training cluster separately.
+# Most training workloads deploy the Alluxio cluster and training cluster separately.
 # Alluxio passive cache which helps cache a new copy of data in local worker is not needed in this case
 alluxio.user.file.passive.cache.enabled=false
 # no need to check replication level if written only once